jlplautz/django_project/README.md

 <h2> Web App Part 10 - Create, Update, and Delete Posts  </h2>
 <h3> We are going to study - Class-Based Views</h3 >

-- the most important change ocurred in the views module and in the templates too.
+- the most important change occurred in the views module and in the templates too.